FerretDB/FerretDB/website/docs/migration.md

 `diff-proxy` mode will forward client requests to a MongoDB-compatible database, but return the proxy responses to the client, and will log the difference between them.

-Using the same example above we could further inspect the diff output.
+Continuing with the same example above, we can further examine the diff output.

 1. Run FerretDB in `diff-proxy` mode.